NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 # ZOZolaZoomTransition

 `ZOZolaZoomTransition` is an animated transition used extensively in the Zola iOS application.
-In addition to zooming a target view, it also animates the entire heirarchy in which the target view is a part of, resulting in a unique "z-level" animation effect.
+In addition to zooming a target view, it also animates the entire heirarchy in which the target view is a part of, resulting in a fluid "z-level" animation effect.

 <p align="left">
 <img src="Demo/demo_1.gif") alt="ZOZolaZoomTransition Demo"/>
 </p>

 ## Example

+`ZOZolaZoomTransition` ships with a fully functional demo project.
+Here's the basic idea:

 1. Implement the `UINavigationControllerDelegate` method: